Introduction of Top B2B Marketing Trends

 According to The State of Inbound Report 2018, 53% of marketers say that inbound marketing gives a higher ROI.
 In the UK, 77% of marketers say that using SEO increased their leads and decreased the cost of customer acquisition.
 These numbers need to be balanced against what buyers say helps them make purchase decisions.

 55% of B2B buyers say that they rely on word of mouth referrals for buying decisions while only 22% rely on a salesperson.
 In-between these extremes are media articles (38%), Vendor-authored material including Content syndication, blog posts, and case studies, etc. and analyst reports.

 With such numbers painting a picture of both the buyer’s perspective and the seller’s perspective, it is valuable to carefully look at what the trends are telling us.
 Trends can help a business understand where they currently are in the context of where they wish to go and what the trends currently are, or predict.
 Such insight allows businesses to build strategies that will meet the needs of the modern B2B customer.

-Below are the top 13 B2B marketing trends that marketers need to be aware of today.
+Below are the top 13 B2B marketing trends in 2019 that marketers need to be aware of today.

 #1.
 Business Buyers Expect a Personalized Experience